chiptunecafe/VGMCK_Arch/README.md

 # VGMCK_Arch
 A fork of zzo38's VGMCK MML to VGM Compiler, doubling as an archive of the original version.

+# To Do
+* Figure out the compilation dependencies
+* Fix the Eof offset

 # Currently Supported Sound Chips
 * SN76489 PSG (SMS/GG, BBC Micro, PCjr, Tandy)
 * OPL2/YM3812